Simon-Brandt/ShellArgparser/README.md

 ## 2. Quick start

-No installation of the argparser is necessary, just clone the repository and add its location to the [`PATH`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Variables.html#index-PATH "gnu.org &rightarrow; Bourne Shell Variables &rightarrow; PATH") variable.
-Alternatively, you may move the [argparser executable](argparser) into a directory which is already covered by your `PATH`.
+No installation of the Argparser is necessary, just clone the repository and add its location to the [`PATH`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Variables.html#index-PATH "gnu.org &rightarrow; Bourne Shell Variables &rightarrow; PATH") variable.
+Alternatively, you may move the [Argparser executable](argparser) into a directory which is already covered by your `PATH`.
 All other files within the repository serve documentation and testing purposes, and you don't need to keep them.

 ```bash
 # Switch to the installation directory of your choice, e.g., /usr/local/bin.